VAT increase will exacerbate poverty, increase inequality, CSOs warn FG

 It also called on the Federal government to improve market information and transparency by implementing the National Tax Policy, promoting the commitment to progressive taxation and taking measures to improve financial transparency while cooperating with regional and international bodies to address the issues of illicit financial flows.

-‘‘We welcome the VAIDS is an opportunity to increase the tax net, though it has not yielded the optimum result expected.
-We want to state our position for advocacy and campaign which is that Government designs and implements policies and programmes that enhance the welfare of the poor and protects disadvantaged groups that constitute much of the Nigerian population and address issues of inequality.
+‘‘We welcome the VAIDS as opportunity to increase the tax net, though it has not yielded the optimum result expected.
+We want to state our position for advocacy and campaign which is that Government designs and implements policies and programmes that enhances the welfare of the poor and protects disadvantaged groups that constitute much of the Nigerian population and address issues of inequality.

-‘‘We welcome the VAIDS is an opportunity to increase the tax net, though it has not yielded the optimum result expected.
+‘‘We welcome the VAIDS as opportunity to increase the tax net, though it has not yielded the optimum result expected.
 There are still myriads of companies and other taxable entities in Nigeria who are not in the tax net and still not convicted or punished in any way.

-‘‘The Platform hopes that the proposed measures can be effectively implemented to solve the revenue deficit in the country rather than an increase in VAT rate which will only exacerbate poverty and hunger on the “ultimate burden-bearer” ‐ the poor and vulnerable.
+‘‘The Platform hopes that the proposed measures can be effectively implemented to solve the revenue deficit in the country rather than an increase in rate which will only exacerbate poverty and hunger on the “ultimate burden bearer” ‐ the poor and vulnerable.

 ‘‘We call on the federal government to concentrate more efforts at ensuring proper collection of appropriate tax from multinationals and large corporations which have continued to benefit from undeserved tax incentives and had for years engaged in tax avoidance practices.